M.A. in Christian Ministry – Interdisciplinary Studies

 The M.A. in Christian Ministry at Regent University is accredited by The Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS).

-On completing the M.A. in Christian Ministry – Interdisciplinary Studies degree, you will be able to:
+On completing the M.A. in Christian Ministry – Interdisciplinary Studies degree, you can:

 - Apply balanced reasoning informed by Scripture.